trinaldi/btcbrl/README.md

 ## Endpoints

-`/exchange/from/to` - Use Open Exchange API to output FIAT prices.
+`/exchange/:from/:to` - Use Open Exchange API to output FIAT prices.
 Using `btc`and `brl`as parameters, it will use Mercado Bitcoin's API for the last price.

-`/worthit` - Will output the "worthness" of moving your BTC to Mercado Bitcoin.
+`/worthit/:amount` - `amount` is the amount of BTC in satoshi - yes, `0.01` is a valid input.
+This endpoint will output the "worthness" of moving your BTC to Mercado Bitcoin.

 ## Requirements